Syslog Server Overview and Configuration

 Appliance/Switch/Wireless Event Log

-A copy of the messages found in the dashboard under Network-wide > Monitor > Event log.
+The Event Log role sends a copy of the messages found in the Dashboard under Network-wide > Monitor > Event log.

-Any security events will generate a syslog message (MX security appliance only role).
+Security events generate a syslog message (MX Security Appliance-only role).

-Air Marshal events will generate a syslog message describing the wireless traffic detected.
+Air Marshal events generate a syslog message describing the detected wireless traffic.

 For more information on Syslog Event Types and a list of log samples for each product, please refer to this article.

-The following commands detail an example syslog server configuration on Ubuntu 13.04 using syslog-ng, to gather syslog information from an MX security appliance.
+The following commands show an example configuration on Ubuntu 13.04 using syslog-ng to gather syslog information from an MX Security Appliance.

-Note: The following commands outline an example configuration for demonstration purposes.
-Please refer to your server documentation for specific instructions and information.
+These commands are an example for demonstration.
+Refer to your server documentation for specific instructions.

 #define syslog source